 Bulb Replacements

 During the on-site visits, for installed CFLs or LEDs identified as having been purchased within the past year, homeowners were asked what bulb type the newly purchased bulb had replaced.
-As a point of comparison, we provide data from a panel study conducted in Massachusetts in 2015; in Connecticut, the data are self-reported, whereas in the Massachusetts study, bulb changes were matched to the previous year’s data and are, therefore, more reliable.
+As a point of comparison, we provide data from a panel study conducted in Massachusetts in 2015.
+In Connecticut, the data are self-reported, whereas in the Massachusetts study, bulb changes were matched to the previous year’s data and are, therefore, more reliable.

 In Connecticut, the majority (81%) of newly installed CFLs replaced incandescents, followed by 13% filling sockets in new fixtures, and 6% replacing other CFLs.
 In Massachusetts, the most common bulb type replaced was still incandescents, though at a significantly lower percentage than what was self-reported in Connecticut.
 Another significant difference is that one-third of newly installed CFLs in Massachusetts replaced other CFLs.